EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter0.md

 ### Materials

-In additon to this guide, a full presentation file and completed code can be found under the following folders in the repository.
+In addition to this guide, a full presentation file and completed code can be found under the following folders in the repository.

 - Main repository: https://github.com/EdCharbeneau/csharp-functional-workshop-instructions
 - Presentations: [\files\00-docs](https://github.com/EdCharbeneau/csharp-functional-workshop-instructions/tree/gh-pages/files/00-docs)